mpanighetti/dnd5e-classes/warlock/crowdsourced-patron.md

 _14th-level Crowdsourced Patron feature_

 Word of your exploits has spread beyond your sphere of influence to grant you an extremely minor celebrity status that you can occasionally exploit.
 As an action, you can attempt to sway a creature who can hear you and understand at least one language into supporting your cause.
-The creature must succeed on a Charisma Saving Throw against your warlock Spell Save DC or they are Charmed by you.
+The creature must succeed on a Charisma Saving Throw against your Warlock Spell Save DC or they are Charmed by you.
 While Charmed in this manner, the creature becomes friendly toward you and your allies and attempts to protect you from harm, though not to the extent that they would harm their own allies or endanger themself.
 The Charmed condition ends if you or your allies harm the target, but otherwise lasts until you use this feature on a new target.
 Once a creature has been targeted by this feature, they cannot be targeted again by it for the next week.